chisNaN/my-private-repos/README.md

 ## ipfs-js-infura

->How to add file(s) from your PC to IPFS using 100% browser js thru a public node
+>How to add file(s) from your PC to IPFS using 100% browser js thru a public blockchain node

 ## couchdb-install